bugzilla/bugzilla/docs/en/rst/upgrading/overview.rst

 You can upgrade Bugzilla from any version to any later version in one go - there is no need to pass through intermediate versions unless you are changing the method by which you obtain the code along the way.

+.. warning:: Upgrading is a one-way process.
+You cannot "downgrade" an upgraded Bugzilla.
+If you wish to revert to the old Bugzilla version for any reason, you will have to restore your system from a backup.
+Those with critical data or large installations may wish to trial the upgrade on a development server first, using a copy of the production data and configuration.

 Bugzilla uses the Git version control system to store its code.
 A modern Bugzilla installation consists of a checkout of a stable version of the code from our